 The consequence of YouTube videos that aren’t well optimized is that they don’t get views after they’re uploaded.
 This is often not due to a lack of quality or relevance, but because you haven’t implemented the right SEO for YouTube.

-But don’t worry, here you will learn the right methodology to optimize your YouTube channel and how to get more views for your videos.
+But don’t worry, here, with our YouTube SEO Checklist, you will learn the right methodology to optimize your YouTube channel and how to get more views for your videos.